joelambert/morf/README.md

 In order to get the `decompose()` function working I also had to supplement the `WebKitCSSMatrix` object with some other helpful matrix functions and add a basic `Vector4` implementation.
 This may be of use to others so feel free to repurpose the code for your own projects.

 ***Note:** The `decompose()` function is fairly expensive so its only called once for the start and end state of each transition.*

+# Thanks

+A big thanks to [Jeremy Kahn](https://twitter.com/#!/jeremyckahn) for his excellent [Shifty.js](https://github.com/jeremyckahn/shifty) micro-library & for modifying it to make it compatible with Morf!

 # License